jackyzhen/rust-vs-go-slides/README.md

 cargo web start
 ```

-Navigate to `localhost:8000`.
+Open `localhost:8000` in browser.
 Move between slides with left/right arrows or backspace and enter.

 ## TODO